hcoles/pitest-site/pages/faq.markdown

 ## My tests normally run green but PIT says the suite isn't green

-Most comonly this is because either :-
+Most commonly this is because either :-

 * PIT is picking up tests that are not included/are excluded in the normal test config
 * Some test rely on an environment variable or other property set in the test config, but not set in the pitest config